 Long natural leavening, hand rolling and short baking at a high temperature make the breadsticks fragrant and tasty, ready to accompany your aperitifs or be served with your meals.

 Types of breadsticks and packaging

-Classic: the traditional breadstick with no added flavouring, only the essential ingredients: organic soft wheat flour, water, extra virgin olive oil, brewer’s yeasts and sea salt.
+Classic: the traditional breadstick with no added flavouring, only the essential ingredients: soft wheat flour, water, extra virgin olive oil, brewer’s yeasts and sea salt.
 Ideal with cured meats and cheeses.